awsdocs/amazon-s3-developer-guide/doc_source/ServerSideEncryptionCustomerKeysSSEUsingRESTAPI.md

-# Specifying Server\-Side Encryption with Customer\-Provided Encryption Keys Using the REST API<a name="ServerSideEncryptionCustomerKeysSSEUsingRESTAPI"></a>
+# Specifying server\-side encryption with customer\-provided encryption keys using the REST API<a name="ServerSideEncryptionCustomerKeysSSEUsingRESTAPI"></a>

 At the time of object creation with the REST API, you can specify server\-side encryption with customer\-provided encryption keys \(SSE\-C\)\.
 When you use SSE\-C, you must provide encryption key information using the following request headers\.